ixa-ehu/ixa-pipe-tok/README.md

 ixa-pipe-tok-$version.jar

-This executable contains every dependency the module needs, so it is completely portable as long as you have a JVM 1.7 installed.
+This executable contains every dependency the module needs, so it is completely portable as long as you have a JVM 1.7 or newer installed.

 To install the module in the local maven repository, usually located in ~/.m2/, execute: